calchiwo/calchiwo/README.md

 ## About Me

-I build practical software with a focus on automation, systems thinking, and clean execution
+I build software with a focus on automation, systems thinking, and clean execution

 - I am actively building projects in Python, focused on automation and problem solving.
 - Interests include automation, algorithms, data structures, web scraping, and fullstack development